Advances in Cat Care Driven By a New Generation

 Cat lovers get the fact that their ancestral needs include giving them lots of climbing levels and spots near the windows, and be sure that you always have two cats as we are not solitary animals, or at least a canine buddy to hang with.

 Trends in Cat Rescue

-Since millennials are starting to get actively involved with cat rescue, you are seeing their influence with the new venues for cat adoption such as the cat cafes that are popping up.
 TNR initiatives have also seen more men get involved than previous generations which were mostly dominated by women trapping, feeding and fostering.
 And as communities see more diversity so do the TNR efforts - more and more people are becoming interested in the cause.
-Mom is also so excited to see that there is an increase in younger volunteers in the TNR initiatives!

-The more people in general who understand that trap-neuter-release is the only way to curb the population growth, the more cats who will be spared a rough life on the streets in this country.
+Mom is so excited to see that there is a big increase in volunteers in general in the TNR initiatives.
+The more people who understand that trap-neuter-release is the only way to curb the population growth, the more cats who will be spared a rough life on the streets in this country.